pwagener/backbone.hoard/README.md

 Returns a `Promise` that resolves when the item is removed from the cache.

-`options` are provided for custom implementations.
+`options` are provided for use by custom implementations.

 ###Store#getMetadata(key, [options])

 Returns a `Promise` that resolves with either the metadata associated with the given `key` or an empty object if no metadata is found.

-`options` are provided for custom implementations.
+`options` are provided for use by custom implementations.

 #Configuration